supasteev0/aws-sqs-operator/README.md

 I used it at the beginning to push the image to Dockerhub, but, as my bandwidth is limited, I then switched to using kind (awesome tool BTW !).

 I haven't configured skaffold to automatically push the image to kind, but it might be possible.

+## Time spent

+I have spent around 16 hours to create this operator.